rtous/lester/README.md

 ## 2 Acknowledgements

-If you find this repository useful for your research, please cite the original publication:
+If you find this repository useful, please cite the original publication:

 	@Article{a17080330,
 		AUTHOR = {Tous, Ruben},